onzfonz/comp227/src/content/3/en/part3a.md

 To get the new version of our application into use, we have to restart the application.

 The application did not change a whole lot.
-Right at the beginning of our code, we're importing *express*, which this time is a <i>function</i> that is used to create an express application stored in the *app* variable:
+Right at the beginning of our code, we're importing `express`, which this time is a *function* that is used to create an express application stored in the `app` variable:

 ```js
 const express = require('express')
 const app = express()
 ```

-Next, we define two <i>routes</i> to the application.
+Next, we define two ***routes*** to the application.
-The first one defines an event handler that is used to handle HTTP GET requests made to the application's <i>/</i> root:
+The first one defines an event handler that is used to handle HTTP GET requests made to the application's `/` root:

 ```js
 app.get('/', (request, response) => {